-where the characteristic quantity is the scattering cross section $\sigma$ .
-For two classical hard balls one obtains $\sigma = \pi (r_1 + r_2)^2$ : Given the transverse position of the first ball, the second ball must be within an area of $\sigma$ to make the two collide.
+where the characteristic quantity is the scattering cross section σ .
+For two classical hard balls one obtains $\sigma = \pi (r_1 + r_2)^2$: Given the transverse position of the first ball, the centre of the second ball must be within an area of σ to make the two collide.

-In collider experiments one measures scattering cross sections
+In collider experiments one measures scattering cross sections: